Ivanhoe East

 Ivanhoe East is a suburb of Melbourne, Victoria, Australia, 10 km north-east from Melbourne's Central Business District, located within the City of Banyule local government area.
 Ivanhoe East recorded a population of 3,762 at the 2021 census.

-In the 12-month period to January 2020 Ivanhoe East reported a median house price of A$1.58 million for a three bedroom house.
+In the 12-month period to July 2025, Ivanhoe East reported a median house price of A$2.38 million for a house.

 History

 Charterisville was built in about 1840, of sandstone quarried on the site, for David Charteris McArthur, Melbourne's first bank manager.
 Following his death in 1887 part of the house was leased to artist Walter Withers.
 Charterisville became an important centre and artists' colony within the Heidelberg School.
 Ravenswood was begun in 1891 for financier Robert William Kennedy on four acres of land rising from the north side of Lower Heidelberg Road.
 The house is architecturally significant as a fine example of a Renaissance Revival mansion.
 Ivanhoe East Post Office opened on 1 November 1939.